prasada02/responsive-addons-for-elementor/readme.txt

 1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-image-widget/" >Product Images</a> – The product images widget lets you dynamically add the WooCommerce product image on archive pages.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-meta-widget/" >Product Meta</a> – Product Meta helps you insert product meta without writing code.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-price-widget/" >Product Price</a> – Customize the product price for WooCommerce products on archive pages.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-rating-widget/" >Product Ratings</a> — The Product rating widget lets you add a WooCommerce product rating by fetching it dynamically on archive pages.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/related-products-widget/" >Related Product</a> — Product Related lets you add the related products easily.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-short-description-widget/" >Product Short Description</a> – With the Short Description widget, you can add the product short description for WooCommerce products.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-stock/" >Product Stock</a> – Product stock widgets fetch the stock quantity on archive pages.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-title-widget/" >Product Title</a> – The product title widget lets you dynamically add the WooCommerce product titles on archive pages.

-1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/product-upsells/" >Product Upsells</a> – Upsells lets you add product upsells easily on dynamic product pages.

 ###Extension Modules###

 1. <a href = "https://cyberchimps.com/responsive-addons-for-elementor/cross-site-copy-paste/" >Cross site Copy Paste</a> — Cross-site copy-paste lets you easily replicate Elementor sections from one website to another with the ease of copy-paste functionality.
 It copies all the texts, columns, widgets, typography, design, and everything else.
 If you’re still not using the fantastic widgets from the Responsive Elementor Addons plugin, you can sign up for the Responsive Pro version.